nathancarter/weblurch/doc/plan.md

 ## Arrows among groups

 Update the way groups are drawn as follows.
- * Just as `drawGroups` respects `group.type.color` and `group.type.tagContents`, it should also respect `group.type.connections`, which will return an array of links (triples) and other groups (Group instances) to be drawn whenever this group is the innermost one containing the cursor.
-At first, just call this function and dump its results to the console.
-Provide a default implementation that returns `group.connectedTo()` plus all the targets of those links.
-   (The real Lurch LA may provide a way to toggle between this and its dual, to see how the current statement sits in the logical flow before and after it in a proof.)
- * Implement half of the support for `group.type.connections` by drawing the outlines of all groups on the resulting list.
- * Implement the next quarter of the support for `group.type.connections` by drawing arrows from the source group to the target groups.
  * Complete the implementation of `group.type.connections` by adding labels to the arrows by using the tags.
 Note that `group.type.connections` is free to translate the tags as part of its computation, so that their